Mobile Menu

 Disney’s Grand Floridian Resort & Spa

-As the first Disney World resort, Disney’s Grand Floridian Resort & Spa immediately holds importance.
-This disney hotel on the monorail has an exquisite Victorian-style theme, with elegant designs making way to live orchestra music and the smell of green clover everywhere.
-This resort also homes one of tthe classiest of dining options at Disney World, Victoria and Albert’s.
-The best part?
-You can see Cinderella’s Castle in the Magic Kingdom from this resort.
+Disney’s Grand Floridian Resort & Spa may have opened later than the other Monorail resorts, but this resort truly lives up to its name.
+This hotel on the monorail has an exquisite Victorian-style theme, with elegant designs making way to live orchestra music and the smell of green clover everywhere.
+This resort also homes one of the classiest of dining options at Disney World, Victoria and Albert’s.

 READ NEXT: